Faculty & Staff

 Tim will be teaching Desktop Design for Museum Professionals.

 serves in the dual position of Staff Assistant for the Museum Studies program, and as the Media Specialist in the History Media Center at UD.
-Tracy received a B.A. in Mass Communications from The College of Notre Dame of Maryland, completed graduate course work in publishing at George Washington University, and has completed her course work for her M.A. in Liberal Studies from the University of Delaware.
+Tracy received a B.A. in Mass Communications from The College of Notre Dame of Maryland, completed graduate course work in publishing at George Washington University, and her M.A. in Liberal Studies from the University of Delaware.
 She also earned the Museum Studies Certificate at UD.
-Previously she served as the assistant publisher for Trade & Culture Magazine.
-Her interests are in Digitial Humanities, and Museums & Technology.
-Tracy is the social media manager for the MSST program and serves as the webmaster for the Musuem Studies website.
+Previously she served as the assistant publisher for Trade & Culture Magazine, and worked in corporate communications for such companies as IBM, Martin Marietta Aero & Navel Systems, FM93, WPOC and Synectics for Management Decisions, Inc. Her interests are in Digitial Humanities, and Museums & Technology.
+Tracy is the social media manager for the MSST program and serves as the webmaster for the Musuem Studies website, and is currently serving as the Assistant Director for UD's Interdisciplinary Humanities Research Center.
 You can follow Tracy on Twitter on Digital Humanities and Ed Tech @Tracy_Jentzsch

 Rosemary Troy Krill